Sound Automation of Magic Wands (extended version): Background and Motivation

 Automatic SL verifiers such as GRASShopper~\cite{PiskacWZ14}, VeriFast~\cite{JacobsSPVPP11}, VerCors, and Viper generally represent permissions owned by a program state in two ways: by recording predicate instances (such as \code{Tree(x)} in~\figref{fig:leftLeaf}) and \emph{direct} permissions to heap locations.
 Magic wand instances provide a third way to represent permissions and are recorded analogously.
 Verifiers that support them require two wand-specific \emph{ghost operations}, which instruct the verifiers when to prove a wand and when to apply a recorded wand instance using SL's modus-ponens-like rule.

 A \code{package} ghost operation expresses that a verifier should prove a new wand instance in the current state and report an error if the proof attempt fails.
-To prove a new wand instance, the verifier must split the current state into two states $\sigma'$ and $\sigma_w$ such that the wand holds in the \emph{footprint} state $\sigma_w$\as{; on success, permissions in the footprint are effectively exchanged for the resulting magic wand instance.} \asout{ ., which is possible only if the wand holds in the current state.
-Then, the verifier reorganises its recorded permissions by removing the permissions associated with $\sigma_w$ and in exchange recording the new wand instance. $\sigma_w$ is a \emph{footprint} of the wand and the recorded wand instance represents the permissions in $\sigma_w$.} We call a procedure that selects a footprint by splitting the current state a \emph{package algorithm}.
+To prove a new wand instance, the verifier must split the current state into two states $\sigma'$ and $\sigma_w$ such that the wand holds in the \emph{footprint} state $\sigma_w$; on success, permissions in the footprint are effectively exchanged for the resulting magic wand instance.
+We call a procedure that selects a footprint by splitting the current state a \emph{package algorithm}.
 On lines~\ref{line:leftLeaf_package_init} and~\ref{line:leftLeaf_package_step} of~\figref{fig:leftLeaf}, new wands are packaged to establish and preserve the invariant, respectively.

 The \code{apply} operation \emph{applies} a wand $A \wand B$ using SL's modus-ponens-like rule if the verifier records a wand instance of $A \wand B$ and $A$ holds in the current state (and otherwise fails), exchanging these for the assertion $B$.
 The \code{apply} operation is directly justified by the wand's semantics: Combining a wand's footprint with \emph{any} state in which $A$ holds is guaranteed to yield a state in which $B$ holds.
 For the \code{apply} operation on line~\ref{line:leftLeaf_apply_post} of~\figref{fig:leftLeaf}, the verifier removes the applied wand instance and \code{Tree(y)}, in exchange for the predicate instance \code{Tree(x)}.